AutoGIS-2018/final-assignment-hellej/demo/route-optim-outputs.md

 3     Okko   itäinen alppirinne 1
 4     Iitu      teollisuuskatu 18

+Do you want to extract travel times from travel time matrix or Digitransit API? "matrix"/"digitransit": matrix

 Extract YKR ids for targets...
 CRS match: True
+querying travel times to targets: 1/5 2/5 3/5 4/5 5/5
 Get all possible routes...
 found 120 route options